Albawings: History

 Albawings was founded in February 2015.
-Albawings was awarded the Air Operator's Certificate (AOC) by the Albanian Civil Aviation Authority on 4 February 2016.
-The first aircraft of the company, a Boeing 737-500, with which Albawings started its operations, is called "Spirit of Tirana".
+AThe air carrier was awarded the Air Operator's Certificate (AOC) by the Albanian Civil Aviation Authority on 4 February 2016.
+The first aircraft of the company was a Boeing 737-500, with which Albawings started operations, was christened "Spirit of Tirana".

-On 11 December 2016, the second aircraft was delivered by Bruce Dickinson.
-The leased plane was a Boeing 737-400 owned by Cardiff Aviation and it is named after Sir Norman Wisdom, who was a popular actor for Albanians during the communist regime of Enver Hoxha, mainly for his role of Mr. Pitkin.
+On 11 December 2016, a second aircraft was delivered by rock band frontman Bruce Dickinson.
+The leased plane was a Boeing 737-400 owned by Cardiff Aviation, and was christened Mr. Pitkin after Sir Norman Wisdom's character Norman Piktin.
+Wisdom was a notably popular actor in Albania during the communist years of Enver Hoxha, when the character was commonly referred to as "Mr. Pitkin" by Albanian audiences.

-On 12 January 2024, Albawings stopped flying and ceased its operations due to competition from other carriers.
+On 12 January 2024, Albawings stopped flying and ceased operations due to strong competition from other carriers.